-California has four state payroll taxes which are administered by the Employment Development Department (EDD).
+California has four state payroll taxes which are administered by the EDD:

-- Unemployment Insurance (UI) and Employment Training Tax (ETT), which are employer contributions.
+- Unemployment Insurance (UI) and Employment Training Tax (ETT) are employer contributions.

-- State Disability Insurance (SDI) and Personal Income Tax (PIT), which are withheld from employees’ wages.
+- State Disability Insurance (SDI) and Personal Income Tax (PIT) are withheld from employees’ wages.

 Wages are generally subject to all four payroll taxes.
-However, some types of employment are not subject to payroll taxes and/or PIT withholding.
-For more information, please refer to Information Sheet: Types of Employment (DE 231TE).
+However, some types of employment are not subject to payroll taxes and PIT withholding.
+For more information, refer to Types of Employment (DE 231TE) (PDF).

-The UI program is part of a national program administered by the U.S. Department of Labor under the Social Security Act.
-The UI program provides temporary payments to individuals who are unemployed through no fault of their own.
+The UI program is part of a national program administered by the US Department of Labor under the Social Security Act.
+The UI program provides temporary payments to people who are unemployed through no fault of their own.

-Governmental and certain nonprofit employers may elect the reimbursable method of financing UI in which they reimburse the UI Fund on a dollar-for-dollar basis for all benefits paid to their former employees.
+Governmental and certain nonprofit employers may elect the reimbursable method of financing UI.
+They reimburse the UI Fund on a dollar-for-dollar basis for all benefits paid to their former employees.

-The ETT provides funds to train employees in targeted industries to improve the competitiveness of California businesses.
-The ETT funds promote a healthy labor market and helps California businesses invest in a skilled and productive workforce and develop the skills of workers who directly produce or deliver goods and services.
+The ETT provides funds to train employees in targeted industries to make California businesses more competitive.
+ETT funds promote a healthy labor market, help businesses invest in a skilled and productive workforce, and develop the skills of workers who directly produce or deliver goods and services.

-California PIT is a tax levied on the income of California residents and on income that nonresidents derive within California.
+PIT is a tax on the income of California residents and on income that nonresidents get within California.
 The EDD administers the reporting, collection, and enforcement of PIT wage withholding.
 The Franchise Tax Board (FTB) and the EDD administer the California PIT program for the Governor to provide resources needed for California public services, such as schools, public parks, roads, health, and human services.

 California PIT is withheld from employees’ pay based on the Employee’s Withholding Allowance Certificate (Form W-4 or DE 4) on file with their employer.
 There is no taxable wage limit.
-Please refer to the PIT withholding schedule.
-The tax rate withheld is based on the employee's Form W-4 or DE 4.
+Refer to the PIT withholding schedule.
+The withholding rate is based on the employee's Form W-4 or DE 4.
 There is no maximum tax.